fafalios/sparql-ld/README.md

 - Download the original Jena 2.13.0 ARQ source code
 - Add the 4 new classes
 - Replace the 2 updated classes
+- Add the *endpoints.lst* file to the project folder (same level as pom.xml)
 - Add the following dependency to pom.xml (which allows to load and query RDFa data):
 ```
  <dependency>